On star-convex bodies with rotationally invariant sections: Introduction

 Our argument is rather elementary.
 It is built mainly upon the tools of differential geometry and linear algebra.
 Although occasionally we will need to use some more involved facts from other fields like algebraic topology or commutative algebra, they will hide most of the difficulty within themselves.
 Unlike in \cite{10.2140/gt.2021.25.2621}, we forgo the assumption that $K$ is convex while keeping the assumption that $K$ is symmetric.
 Moreover, to apply our method we need the boundary of $K$ to be sufficiently smooth.
 Presumably, the superfluous symmetry assumption can be disposed of, but this will significantly complicate any proof along our lines and most likely it will also lose its nice geometric flavor to the intensive computation of general affine differential invariants (cf. \thref{rem:01}).
 The smoothness assumption seems to be an inherent element of our argument and therefore can not be easily relaxed.\\

 A natural question arises if the assumption $n\geq 4$ is indeed necessary.
-A compact domain $L\subseteq\mathbb R^{n-1}$ is a body of affine revolution if its symmetry group contains a subgroup affinely conjugated to $\mathrm O(n-2,\mathbb R)$ (cf. \thref{def:02}).
-In dimension $n=3$, \thref{qn:01} has a different flavor because we assume merely that every planar section of $K$ passing through the origin admits an affine reflection, which is satisfied e.g. when $K$ is a cube (every central planar section of a cube is affinely equivalent to either a square or a regular hexagon, both of which are axially symmetric).
+A compact domain $L\subseteq\mathbb R^{n-1}$ is a~body of affine revolution if its symmetry group contains a~subgroup affinely conjugated to $\mathrm O(n-2,\mathbb R)$ (cf. \thref{def:02}).
+In dimension $n=3$, \thref{qn:01} has a~different flavor because we assume merely that every planar section of $K$ passing through the origin admits an affine reflection, which is satisfied e.g. when $K$ is a~cube (every central planar section of a~cube is affinely equivalent to either a~square or a~regular hexagon, both of which are axially symmetric).
 Therefore the statement is no longer true unless we make some additional assumptions (see e.g. \cite[\S 2]{article3}).
-The right counterpart of \thref{qn:01} in dimension $3$ seems to be an affine version of a similar question asked by K. Bezdek:
+The right counterpart of \thref{qn:01} in dimension $3$ seems to be an affine version of a~similar question asked by K.~Bezdek:

-\begin{question}[{cf. \cite[\S10]{Bezdek2007}}]\thlabel{qn:02} Let $K\subset\mathbb R^3$ be a convex body.
-If every planar section of $K$ [not necessarily passing through the origin ed.] admits an affine reflection, is $K$ necessarily a body of affine revolution? \end{question}
+\begin{question}[{cf. \cite[\S1.4]{Odor1999}}]\thlabel{qn:02} Let $K\subset\mathbb R^3$ be a~convex body.
+If every planar section of $K$ [not necessarily passing through the origin ed.] admits an affine reflection, is $K$ necessarily a~body of affine revolution? \end{question}

-To the author's best knowledge, it remains open.
+T.~\'Odor claimed to have confirmed Bezdek's conjecture, but unfortunately, his approach was found incomplete.
+To the author's best knowledge, the problem remains open.
 Nevertheless, techniques similar to those presented in this paper may be applied also to \thref{qn:02}, but then they will most likely require higher-order smoothness of the boundary.